MarcoMengoli/marcomengoli.github.io/_posts/2016-04-20-opencv-mat.md

 #### Splitting the RGB image

-OpenCV offers the `split()` function to split the 3-channels RGB image into 3 Mat objects, one per channel.
+OpenCV provides the `split()` function to split the 3-channels RGB image into 3 Mat objects, one per channel.
-The parameters are the Mat object containing the source image and the vector of Mat objects, representing each RGB channel **in reverse order, the first is Blue, then Green and Red**.
+The parameters are the Mat object containing the source image and the vector of Mat objects, representing each RGB channel **in reverse order, where the first is Blue, then Green and Red**.

 ~~~c
 vector<Mat> bgr_channels;